-They are the life of the party and always up for anything.
+They are the life of the party and are always up for anything.

 If you are curious about what it’s like to have a spontaneous personality, keep reading.

-You will learn everything you need to know about this type, including their strengths and weaknesses.
+You will learn everything you need to know about this type, including its strengths and weaknesses.

-Plus, find out how you can use this information to your advantage in your own life.
+Plus, find out how you can use this information to your advantage in your own life and relationships.